ionic-team/ionic-framework/README.md

 The best place to start with Ionic is our [documentation page](http://ionicframework.com/docs/).

-Note: Ionic currently best supports iOS 6+.
+Note: __Ionic is Alpha software__ and currently best supports iOS 6+.
 Android support is okay but not great, but we are working to make Android kick ass in the coming weeks, so please let us know if you run into Android issues!

 # What is Ionic?